-Glendalough is literally a valley within the Wicklow Mountains, and it’s the home of the monastic site of the same name.
+This site is literally a monastic city in a valley within the County Wicklow, and it’s the home of the monastic site of the same name.
 The monastic site was founded by St. Kevin in the 6th century, who choose to establish a monastic settlement here because of its calmness and stunning nature.
-The ruins of the Old Monastic Site of Glendalough are scattered all around the Valley, but the biggest part is definitely the Round Tower, which stands 30m high, and it’s one of the best-preserved monuments of the whole of Ireland.
+The ruins of the Old Monastic Site are scattered all around the Valley, but the biggest part is definitely the Round Tower, which stands 30m high, and it’s one of the best-preserved monuments of the whole of Ireland.
 The name Glendalough in Irish translates to “valley of the two lakes,” and The Upper and Lower lakes are definitely the biggest catalysts of the area, like the monastic site.

-Glendalough is located in the Wicklow Mountains National Park that covers an area of 20,000 hectares and covers much of upland Wicklow.
-Dublin and Glendalough’s distance is 36 km, making the Valley one of the most chosen destinations from a day trip from Dublin.
+Glendalough is located in the Wicklow Mountains National Park, in County Wicklow and covers an area of 20,000 hectares and much of upland Wicklow.
+The distance from Dublin is 36 km, making the Valley one of the most chosen destinations for a day trip from the capital.

 How to get to Glendalough from Dublin?

-The easiest way to get to Glendalough from Dublin is 100% by car: the itinerary from the Capital city to the Valley is stunning.
-You will also have the opportunity to stop and admire the landscape, including the famous Guinness Lake.
+The easiest way to get there from Dublin is 100% by car: the itinerary from the Capital city to the Valley is stunning.
+You can also stop and admire the landscape, including the famous Guinness Lake.

-If you don’t have a car, you can take a direct bus departing from Leeson Street and arriving at Glendalough Visitor Centre; the bus departs twice daily and it takes approximately 1h 15m.
+If you don’t have a car, you can take a direct bus departing from Leeson Street and arriving at the Visitor Centre; the bus departs twice daily and takes approximately 1h 15m.

-There is no direct train service to Glendalough from Dublin (or any other place in Ireland!).
+There is no direct train service from Dublin (or any other place in Ireland!).

-Multiple tours depart daily from Dublin to Glendalough, allowing you to sit and arrive directly to the Valley comfortably; some of these tours also include a guide, others don’t, so you can enjoy the area at your own pace, making sure to get back to the bus on time for departing.
+Multiple tours depart daily from Dublin, allowing you to sit and arrive directly to the Valley comfortably; some of these tours also include a guide, others don’t, so you can enjoy the area at your own pace, making sure to get back to the bus on time for departing.

-These are some of the tours to Glendalough that we recommend:
+These are some of the tours that we recommend

 How to pronounce Glendalough?

-If you ask for information on the area, make sure you spell the name correctly to avoid confusion.
+If you ask for information on the area, spell the name correctly to avoid confusion.